 Yesterday I went hiking from Monterosso to Vernazza in the Cinque Terre.
-The guidebooks say it takes two hours; it took me an hour and 10 minutes.
-Just sayin’.
+The guidebooks say it takes two hours to cover the 20km distance from Monterosso to Vernazza; it took me an hour and 10 minutes.

 I got a train to Monterosso from where I was staying in Manarola (10 minutes / €2) had a look around and then hiked back to Vernazza .